kookiatsuetrong/cool/README.md

 	}
 }
 ```
-To transpile the above code to JavaScript, you have to issue this command:
+To transpile the above code to JavaScript, you have to execute this command:
 ```
 node transpile.js < hello.cool > hello.cool.js
 ```
-Or run the code by issue this command:
+Or run the code by run this command:
 ```
 node transpile.js < hello.cool > hello.cool.js; node hello.cool.js
 ```